School Mental Health

 — Professor Brené Brown, University of Texas

-The Coordinated School Health staff work in collaboration with schools, families, students, service agencies and staff from across the OPI to support and promote the Whole School, Whole Community, Whole Child (WSCC) model to address wellness in schools.
-The WSCC model is student-centered and emphasizes the role of the community in supporting the school, the connections between health and academic achievement and the importance of evidence-based school policies and practices.
-Our staff is skilled and knowledgeable in the WSCC model’s 10 components
+The Coordinated School Health staff work in collaboration with schools, families, students, service agencies, and staff from across the OPI to support and promote the Whole School, Whole Community, Whole Child (WSCC) model to address wellness in schools.
+The WSCC model is student-centered and emphasizes the role of the community in supporting the school, the connections between health and academic achievement, and the importance of evidence-based school policies and practices.
+Our staff are skilled and knowledgeable in the WSCC model’s 10 components .

 Recorded Webinar: